madduck/reclass/doc/source/operations.rst

 Merging of parameters is done "deeply", meaning that lists and dictionaries are extended (recursively), rather than replaced.
 However, a scalar value *does* overwrite a dictionary or list value.
-While the scalar could be appended to an existing list, there is sane default assumption in the context of a dictionary, so this behaviour seems the most logical.
+While the scalar could be appended to an existing list, there is no sane default assumption in the context of a dictionary, so this behaviour seems the most logical.
+Plus, it allows for a dictionary to be erased by overwriting it with the null value.

 After all classes (and the classes they reference) have been visited,
 |reclass| finally merges the applications list and parameters defined for the